-Customers must apply for a hydrant use permit before using water from a fire hydrant for construction, landscaping, demolition, street cleaning, drinking fountains for public events and other approved uses.
+Customers must apply for a hydrant use permit before using water from a fire hydrant for construction, landscaping, demolition, street cleaning and other approved uses.

 Hydrant permit uses